-Just because cannabis will soon be legal doesn’t mean anything goes.
+Just because cannabis is legal doesn’t mean anything goes.
 If you choose to use it, make the choice to use it responsibly.
 Follow the rules.
 Understand the risks.
 Respect your safety and the safety of others.

 The Centre for Addiction and Mental Health has developed Canada’s Lower-Risk Cannabis Use Guidelines to help Canadians make responsible choices.
 Their advice includes: